stevenctl/Resume.md/README.md

 - Containerization with Docker and Kubernetes
 - CI/CD pipelines using Git, Jenkins, Circle, and TeamCity
 - Strong Javascript Skills
-- Vue.js, Angular and React.js
+- Vue.js, Angular, and React.js
-- C# .NET
+- C#.NET
 - SQL and NoSQL; MSSQL, MySQL, MongoDB, Couchbase, PostgreSQL
 - Orchestration tools such as Kubernetes with Helm as well as Ansible